d2l-ai/d2l-en/chapter_convolutional-modern/nin.md

-LeNet, AlexNet, and VGG all share a common design pattern: extract features exploiting *spatial* structure via a sequence of convolution and pooling layers and then post-process the representations via fully connected layers.
+LeNet, AlexNet, and VGG all share a common design pattern: extract features exploiting *spatial* structure via a sequence of convolutions and pooling layers and post-process the representations via fully connected layers.
 The improvements upon LeNet by AlexNet and VGG mainly lie in how these later networks widen and deepen these two modules.

-Alternatively, one could imagine using fully connected layers earlier in the process.
+This design poses a number of challenges: firstly, the fully connected layers at the end of the architecture consume tremendous numbers of parameters.
+For instance, even a simple model such as VGG-11 requires a monstrous $25,088 \times 4096$ matrix, occupying almost 400MB of RAM.
+This is a significant impediment to speedy computation, in particular on mobile and embedded devices.
+Secondly, it is equally impossible to add fully-connected layers earlier in the network to increase the degree of nonlinearity: doing so would destroy the spatial structure and require potentially even more memory.

-However, a careless use of dense layers might give up the spatial structure of the representation entirely, *network in network* (*NiN*) blocks offer an alternative.
+The *network in network* (*NiN*) blocks of :cite:`Lin.Chen.Yan.2013` offer an alternative, capable of solving both problems in one simple strategy:
-They were proposed based on a very simple insight: to use an MLP on the channels for each pixel separately :cite:`Lin.Chen.Yan.2013`.
+They were proposed based on a very simple insight: a) use $1 \times 1$ convolutions to add local nonlinearities across the channel activations and b) use global average pooling to integrate across all locations in the last representation layer.
+Note that global average pooling would not be effective, were it not for the added nonlinearities.
+Let's dive into this in detail.

 ## (**NiN Blocks**)

-Recall that the inputs and outputs of convolutional layers consist of four-dimensional tensors with axes corresponding to the example, channel, height, and width.
+Recall :numref:`subsec_1x1`.
+In it we discussed that the inputs and outputs of convolutional layers consist of four-dimensional tensors with axes corresponding to the example, channel, height, and width.
 Also recall that the inputs and outputs of fully connected layers are typically two-dimensional tensors corresponding to the example and feature.
 The idea behind NiN is to apply a fully connected layer at each pixel location (for each height and width).
-If we tie the weights across each spatial location, we could think of this as a $1\times 1$ convolutional layer (as described in :numref:`sec_channels`) or as a fully connected layer acting independently on each pixel location.
+The resulting $1 \times 1$ convolution can be thought as a fully connected layer acting independently on each pixel location.
-Another way to view this is to think of each element in the spatial dimension (height and width) as equivalent to an example and a channel as equivalent to a feature.

 :numref:`fig_nin` illustrates the main structural differences between VGG and NiN, and their blocks.
-The NiN block consists of one convolutional layer followed by two $1\times 1$ convolutional layers that act as per-pixel fully connected layers with ReLU activations.
-The convolution window shape of the first layer is typically set by the user.
-The subsequent window shapes are fixed to $1 \times 1$.
+Note both the difference in the NiN blocks (the initial convolution is followed by $1 \times 1$ convolutions, whereas VGG retains $3 \times 3$ convolutions) and in the end where we no longer require a giant fully-connected layer.

 ![Comparing architectures of VGG and NiN, and their blocks.](../img/nin.svg) :width:`600px`